genegrey/govhackwelly/content/pages/about.md

 ###What to bring

-* Bring your own computer and charger - we'll provide plugpoints.
+* Bring your own computer, charger and extension cables - we'll provide plugpoints and WiFi
 * We'll be providing food and drink.
 However, if you have special dietary needs, you can bring your own food.

 ###Transport to the hackathon

 * **Walk:** less than 5 min walk from Wellington station.
-* **Bus:** closest stops are on Lambton Quay - stops 5504 and 5012.
+* **Bus:** closest stops are on Lambton Quay - stops [5504](http://www.metlink.org.nz/stop/5504) and [5012](http://www.metlink.org.nz/stop/5012).
 * **Drive:** 2 hour free parking throughout CBD.